Continually Updated Clinical Reference

 Overview

 Nasal bone fractures are among the most common facial bone fractures.
-According to several retrospective studies, nasal bone fractures comprise up to 50% of all facial fractures.
-The prototypical patient is a male aged 15-30 years who was involved in a fight, motor vehicle accident, or fall.1 For information on all kinds of traumatic injury, visit Medscape's Trauma Resource Center.
+[1] According to several retrospective studies, nasal bone fractures comprise up to 50% of all facial fractures.
+The prototypical patient is a male aged 15-30 years who was involved in a fight, motor vehicle accident, or fall.
+[2]

-Physicians must understand the anatomy of the nasal bones before attempting any manipulation.
-The paired nasal bones project from the frontal processes of the maxilla, superiorly from the nasal process of the frontal bone, and join in the midline.
+Practitioners must understand the anatomy of the nasal bones before attempting any manipulation.
+The paired nasal bones project from the frontal processes of the maxilla, superiorly from the nasal process of the frontal bone, and join in the midline (see the image below).
 The quadrangular, or septal, cartilage supports the nasal bones from below.

 Diagnosis